This post contains affiliate links. Read my disclosure policy here.

 The sauce has a base of cashews, soy milk, and vegetable broth that make it ultra-creamy, rich and savory.
 It's similar to my Vegan Mac n Cheese recipe, but without the potatoes and carrots.
 To get the cheesy color and flavor, I used pimientos, paprika, lemon juice, dijon mustard, and nutritional yeast.
 It's divine!

-Cook macaroni until al dente.
-Rinse with cool water and drizzle with olive oil.
+- STEP 1 - Cook macaroni until al dente.
+Rinse with cool water and drizzle with olive oil (not pictured).

 NOTE: This is going to seem like A LOT of sauce, but trust me, it will create the creamiest Baked Vegan Mac and Cheese, EVER!

-Sauté the minced garlic in vegan butter until lightly brown (be careful not to burn).
+- STEP 4 - Sauté the minced garlic in vegan butter until lightly brown.

 - Optional: You can broil the top for 2-3 minutes to make it super crispy, just watch very carefully so it doesn't burn.